roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

 You can list more than one property as an annotation.
 In this case, separate the properties with a comma: `own_propertes = [concepts, topics]`.

 It is not necessary that a manual annotation, when listed in config.toml, is present in all headings of the markdown.
-However, if the encoding model uses annotations to compute the semantic represntation of text (see next section), then some annotation must be present.
+However, if the encoding model uses annotations to compute the semantic representation of text (see next section), then some annotation must be present.
 Annotations are added to each other when computing the semantic representation.
 In the example above, the annotations used for this computations are `titles`, `questions`, and `concepts`, after adding this latter to the annotation model in config.toml.
 So, if `concepts` is missing, the other two annotations are still available to compute the semantic of the text.

 If a property is added to a header without listing it in config.toml, then it is not used to encode the semantics of the text.
 For example, you could add a `comments` property, or a `TODO` property for your own use.

 ### Structuring the markdown text

-LM markdown allows for inserting manual annotations for every text block differentially, while automatic annotations are created on a per-heading basis.
+LM markdown allows for inserting manual annotations for each text block individually, while automatic annotations are created on a per-heading basis.
 Keep this in mind when structuring the text.
 As a rule of thumb, it is better to insert sub-headings to cluster text that goes together and put the related annotation in the metadata of the subheading, rather than inserting metadata blocks for individual text blocks.
 However, this latter strategy allows for differentiating retrieval of individual blocks.
 It is not necessary to create manual annotations for that - one could insert a `questions` property in a metadata block before a text block.
 However, keep in mind that this annotation completely replaces the annotation of the heading.

 When responding to a query, the vector database retrieves parts of text (called *chunks*).
-How text is chunked depends on the *text splitter* used to prepare chunks (see the section on text splitting below).
+How text is split into chunks depends on the *text splitter* used to prepare chunks (see the section on text splitting below).
 Therefore, the structuring of the text in text blocks and headings should be made keeping in mind what the language model may obtain when formulating a response to the question of the student.
 This encourages text organization styles that group content into relatively well contained blocks or headings.

 In LM markdown for education, you can direct the software to retrieve the whole text of a subheading where the chunk is located, instead of the chunk.
-This decouples the chunking of text for the purposes of establishing its semantics and relevance for the query, and the coherence of the material the language model can use to formulate the response.
+This decouples the splitting of text for the purposes of establishing its semantics and relevance for the query, and the coherence of the material the language model can use to formulate the response.
 In this case, keep in mind that the retrieved text is that of the subheading.
 Text blocks can be annotated liberally as this will increase the precision of their semantic encoding, without having an impact on the retrieval of background text.

 ### Encoding models and embeddings